livz/livz.github.io/_tips/Dynamic-libraries-loading.md

 ## Overview

 The process of loading dynamic libraries on MacOS uses a set of not very well-known environment variables.
 One of them is ```DYLD_PRINT_LIBRARIES```.
-When set, a program will display all the dynamic libraries as they get loaded.
+When set, a program will display all the dynamic libraries _as they get loaded_.

 To see the names and versions of the shared libraries that a program is linked against, we can use ```otool```: